 Mediterranean diet and diabetes

-The Mediterranean diet improves blood sugar levels, especially for patients with type 2 diabetes, also helps to lose weight, improve blood cholesterol, because the system contains vegetarian foods and a lack of red meat and carbohydrates.
+The Mediterranean diet improves blood sugar levels, especially for patients with type 2 diabetes, also helps to lose weight, and improves blood cholesterol, because the system contains vegetarian foods and a lack of red meat and carbohydrates.

 Reduce the risk of Alzheimer’s